haven1network/validator/Readme.md

     - nodekey.pub
     - `HOSTNAME` value used
     - public IP

+    You can use this command, copy the result and send it to us:
+    ```bash
+    for file in keystore/accountAddress keystore/address keystore/nodekey.pub .env; do printf "%s: %s\n" "$file" "$(cat "$file")"; done
+    ```

-2. Wait for 24 hours for the validation process to be complete.
+2. Wait for 24 hours for the integration process to be complete.

 ### Spin up the Node

-- Once the validation is complete you will recived the following files
+- Once the integration is complete you will recived the following files
     - static-nodes.json
     - permission-config.json
 - Place the files in the `data` folder and run the following command.